yos58/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 6.
 Chess is mental torture a function that prints the chessboard.

 File 7.
 The line of life is a ragged diagonal between duty and desire a function that prints the sum of the two diagonals of a square matrix of integers.

+File 8.
+Double pointer, double fun a function that sets the value of a pointer to a char.

+File 9.
+My primary goal of hacking was the intellectual curiosity, the seduction of adventure a file that contains the password for the crackme2 executable.